How to use the command 'pyats shell' (with examples)

 Explanation:

-• --testbed-file: This argument is used to specify the path to the testbed file.
-The testbed file contains the details of the network devices to be used in the testing process, such as device connection information and credentials.
+• --testbed-file: This argument allows you to specify the path to a Testbed file.
+The testbed provides the shell with a structured view of the network environment, representing devices and their network connections.

 Use case 2: Open pyATS shell with a defined Pickle file